Rock Spring Branch

 Re-establishing the human niche within the local native ecosystem.

+A native place is a way of living with the local native ecosystem instead of gardening.
 A native place is a native ecosystem with human members.

 In modern life our connections with local, native ecosystems have withered.
 A native place reconnects us, healing and restoring these relationships spiritually and physically as we interact with a native place, and through harvesting and eating from the native place.